hastmu/apt-proxy-detect/README.md

 # Debugging

-In case of issue you can set "DEBUG_APT_PROXY_DETECT" to get all details, like e.g.:
+In case of issues you can set "DEBUG_APT_PROXY_DETECT" to get all details, like e.g.:
 ```
 export DEBUG_APT_PROXY_DETECT=1
 sudo apt update